 December 28, 2017

+If you have kids, you may wonder when you should test their eyes with a pediatric eye doctor.
 Most young children have some degree of myopia (nearsightedness).
 Other prevalent preschool vision disorders include amblyopia and strabismus.
 Children with vision problems generally don’t complain because they can’t understand symptoms are abnormal and/or can’t articulate they are having problems.
 Studies have shown myopia can interfere with learning and development, which implies correction in young children might be beneficial.
 While most states require vision screening before entrance into kindergarten, only 16 states mandate preschool vision testing.
 This leaves many parents confused about when preschool children’s vision should be tested.

 After the initial infant exam, the AOA recommends vision testing at age 3, before first grade, and every 2 years thereafter in children ages 6-18 who are not at risk or asymptomatic.
 For those with problems, exams should also be done at age 3 (or as recommended) and annually or as recommended in children ages 6-18.

-The American Academy of Ophthalmology (AAO) and American Association for Pediatric Ophthalmology and Strabismus (AAPOS) recommend the following exams:
+The American Academy of Ophthalmology (AAO) and the American Association for Pediatric Ophthalmology and Strabismus (AAPOS) recommend the following exams:

-Newborns: An ophthalmologist, pediatrician, family doctor or other trained health professional should examine a newborn baby’s eyes and perform a red reflex test (a basic indicator the eyes are normal).
+Newborns: An ophthalmologist, pediatrician, family doctor or another trained health professional should examine a newborn baby’s eyes and perform a red reflex test (a basic indicator the eyes are normal).
 If the baby is premature or at high risk for other medical problems, shows signs of abnormalities, or has a family history of serious childhood vision disorders, an ophthalmologist should perform the exam.

 Preschool Age: At age 3-3 1/2, vision and eye alignment should be assessed by a pediatrician, family doctor, ophthalmologist, optometrist, orthoptist, or person trained in vision assessment of preschool-age children.